shopware/docs/products/guided-shopping/checklist.md

 * An instance of Shopware PWA is rebuilt using `yarn build` and redeployed.

-Now it is time to set up the presentations and prepare the appointments in order to start using the Guided Shopping.
+Now it is time to set up the presentations and prepare the appointments in order to start using the Digital Sales Rooms (DSR).